jameslawson/new-machine/README.md

 ```

 Download iTerm from the [website](https://www.iterm2.com/).

-Open iTerm Preferences.
-Go to *Profiles* on bar of icons.
+Go to *Profiles* in iTerm prferences.

 - We can automatically start tmux when you create iTerm session.
   In *General* tab.
 In the *Send text at start:* field, enter the following: